Skip to main content

 Use Interview Guide Builder to create structured guides for your research.
 You can save AI-generated guides directly to the project.

-For new projects, use AI Agent to generate a Research Context Brief.
-The AI guides you through required sections and creates a document you can save directly to the project.
+For new projects, use the Research Assistant to generate a research context brief.
+The assistant guides you through required sections and creates a document you can save directly to the project.

 Select Fast mode (2 tokens) for quick responses and standard brief generation.
 Use Thinking mode (5 tokens) when you need deeper analysis for complex research scenarios.
 You can switch modes at any time during the conversation using the mode selector in the input area.